ChaosMelone9/outsider/README.md

     python3 setup.py install

-If you prefer to install the software only for your current user, rather than system wide, the following command will do that:
+If you prefer to install the software only for your current user, rather than system-wide, the following command will do that:

     python3 setup.py install --user